symptomatic/policies/source/first-draft/22-key_definitions.md

 # 22. Key Definitions

+* *Advanced Directives*: Legal documents that provide end-of-life care instructions for patients.
+Used to generate access control lists (ACLs) of who is authorized to make medical decisions, access medical records, receive organ donations, and similar concerns.

 * *Application*: An application hosted by Symptomatic, either maintained and created by Symptomatic, or maintained and created by a Customer or Partner.

 * *Application Level*: Controls and security associated with an Application.
 In the case of PaaS Customers, Symptomatic does not have access to and cannot assure compliance with security standards and policies at the Application Level.